Projects

 - Toilets were installed and clean water provided to all three schools.

-- A primary school uniform fund helps needy families.
+- A primary school uniform fund helped needy families.
+The children wear uniform because when at home they have no clothes or shoes.

-Along with our appeal for donations on other projects we continue to need funding to support the Schools.
-At Waterloo Schools Charity we strongly believe education is the key for a better and brighter future for the children of Sierra Lone.
-Please donate to help our cause, Thank you.
+We continue to need funding to support the schools.
+At Waterloo Schools Charity we strongly believe education is the key for a better and brighter future for the children of Sierra Leone.

 On-going Projects